 While we hopefully have owned a house since somewhere in 2022, I still have my portfolio.

 - Index fund worth: €3.921

 - Total cash inflow: €67.160

 - Total cash outflow: €60.650

-The last year of my 5 year outlook is must like year 2022 and 2023.
-The main difference between 2022, 2023 and 2024 is my expectation to my salary increase, increases in living expenses and increase of investment income.
+The last year of my 5 year outlook is much like 2022 and 2023.
+The main difference between 2022, 2023 and 2024 is my expectation of my salary increase, increases in living expenses and increase of investment income.

 - Passive income: €3.385

 - P2P lending worth: €22.700

 The overall plan is quite optimistic.
 However, with the right budget and attitude, I think it is possible to be in the ballpark of the calculates.
 However, I would like to hope that I can contribute a lot more to my investments than I have calculated.